JuliaGtk/Gtk4.jl/examples/README.md

 - `listbox.jl` demonstrates `GtkListBox` to show a huge list of strings.
 This widget is a little easier to use than `GtkListView` but may be less performant.

 ## Multithreading
+These examples should be run with more than one Julia thread enabled.

 - `thread.jl` is a basic example of doing work in a separate thread while maintaining a responsive UI.
 Adapted from an example in the Gtk.jl manual.
 - `thread_timeout.jl` adds a label that updates during the task in the example above.

 ## Applications
+These examples can be run inside or outside the REPL.

 - `application.jl` is a simple example of using `GtkApplication` and `GAction`s.
 - `application2.jl` together with `application.jl` shows how to use remote actions with DBus.
 This probably only works on Linux.
 - The `ExampleApplication` subdirectory shows how to use Gtk4.jl with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).